Dynatrace/dynatrace-api/metric-example/query-by-example.md

 ```
 :splitBy(dt.entity.application)
 ```
-Combining or `:filter` and our `:merge` transformation, we see that we have solved our problem and get the data in the exact format that we need it in:
+Combining our `:filter` and `:merge` transformations, we see that we have solved our problem and get the data in the exact format that we need it in:
 ```
 metricId,dt.entity.application,time,value
 "builtin:apps.web.sessionDuration:filter(and(eq(VisitorType,NEW_VISITOR),ne(VisitType,ROBOT))):merge(VisitType,VisitorType)",APPLICATION-1AF167A3A7B45A8A,2019-04-09 00:00:00,20.51584226122635